ewaldhorn/devconf23/README.md

 I really recommend you check you [FreeCodeCamp's Go Course](https://www.youtube.com/watch?v=un6ZyFkqFKo) on YouTube if you are interested in learning Go.

-## EbitEngine Cheat Sheet
+## Ebitengine Cheat Sheet

-If you plan on using EbitEngine, take a look at [their cheat sheet](https://ebitengine.org/en/documents/cheatsheet.html), it really helps a lot!
+If you plan on using Ebitengine, take a look at [their cheat sheet](https://ebitengine.org/en/documents/cheatsheet.html), it really helps a lot!

 ### Recommended Code Editors/IDEs